microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 	_Deploying from GitHub_

 1. Select **Create new** under **Resource group** and enter the resource-group name "ClusterResourceGroup" (without quotation marks).
-It is important NOT to use the same resource group you used for the storage account in Exercise 1, because when you delete the cluster in Exercise TK, you don't want to the storage account to be deleted, too.
+It is important NOT to use the same resource group you used for the storage account in Exercise 1, because when you delete the cluster in Exercise 6, you don't want to the storage account to be deleted, too.

 	Select the location nearest you — the same one you selected for the storage account in Exercise 1 — under **Location**.
 Specify "azureuser" as the **Admin User Name** and "Azure4Research!" as the **Admin Password**.
-Leave **Vm Size** set to **Standard_D1_v2** and set **Scale Number** to 1 to create a cluster containing one master node and one worker node.
+Leave **Vm Size** set to **Standard_D1_v2** and set **Scale Number** to **1** to create a cluster containing one master node and one worker node, each with a single CPU.
 Then check the **I agree to the terms and conditions stated above** box and click the **Purchase** button at the bottom of the blade.

-	> It is very important that you use "azureuser" as the admin user name, because the scripts that you will use to configure the cluster use that user name.
+	> It is very important to specify "azureuser" as the admin user name, because the scripts that you will use to configure the cluster use that user name.

     ![Deploying the cluster](Images/template-parameters.png)